Elinor Fettiplace

-In common with most ladies of the Elizabethan era, Fettiplace wrote a manuscript book, now known under the title Elinor Fettiplace's Receipt Book, with details of recipes for dishes and meals, medical remedies and tips for running the household.
+In common with many ladies of the Elizabethan era, Fettiplace wrote a manuscript book.
+It is now known under the title Elinor Fettiplace's Receipt Book, with details of recipes for dishes and meals, medical remedies and tips for running the household.
 She dated the work 1604, but it is possible that she began writing it several years earlier, when she was still living with her mother.
-The book was passed down through her family, initially to her niece, until it was handed to the husband of the writer Hilary Spurling.
+The book was passed down through her family, initially to her niece, until it was handed to the husband of the twentieth-century writer Hilary Spurling.
 Spurling conducted research on Fettiplace's identity and the contents of the book, and published the work in 1986.

 Fettiplace's husband died in 1615; she moved back to Gloucestershire and married a local man, Edward Rogers, who died in 1623.
 She lived until at least 1647.

 Life

 Elinor Poole was born around 1570, probably at Pauntley, Gloucestershire.
-Her parents were Henry Poole—later Sir Henry, justice of the peace, Member of Parliament and the High Sheriff of Gloucestershire—and Anne, née Wroughton, of Broad Hinton, Wiltshire.
-Elinor had two sisters—both younger—Francis and Dorothy, and three brothers, Giles, Devereux and Henry.
+Her parents were Henry Poole—later Sir Henry, Justice of the Peace, Member of Parliament and the High Sheriff of Gloucestershire—and Anne, née Wroughton, of Broad Hinton, Wiltshire.
+Elinor had two younger sisters, Frances and Dorothy, and three brothers, Giles, Devereux and Henry.
 Devereux, who was probably a year or so older than Elinor, was killed when he was 19, fighting alongside his father in France while under the command of Robert Devereux, 2nd Earl of Essex.
-The Poole family was a large landowner in the area, with farming area down to Wiltshire, through the Cotswolds, into Berkshire and across approaching Herefordshire.
-Although the properties were extensive, the Poole family had heavily mortgaged much of their land.
-The family were well-connected within the upper classes, and Elinor's living relatives included her cousins, the brothers Sir Carew and Sir Walter Raleigh.
+The Poole family was a large landowner in the area, with farmland from Herefordshire through the Cotswolds, into Berkshire and down to Wiltshire.
+The family was well connected within the upper classes, and Elinor's living relatives included her cousins, the brothers Sir Carew and Sir Walter Raleigh.

 In early 1589 Elinor Poole married Richard Fettiplace, of the Fettiplace family, in Berkshire.
-The marriage introduced Elinor to an ancient Norman family that owned large areas of land in the Vale of White Horse.
+The marriage introduced Elinor to an ancient Norman family that owned large areas of heavily mortgaged land in the Vale of White Horse.
 She came to the marriage with a dowry of £400, a bequest of her grandfather, Sir Giles Poole.
-According to Hilary Spurling, Fettiplace's biographer, the dowry may have come with conditions that her new in-laws put their finances in order by selling some of their land.
+According to Hilary Spurling, Elinor's biographer, the dowry may have come with conditions that her new in-laws put their finances in order by selling some of the Fettiplace land.
 The couple had five children—three daughters and two sons—and lived in the manor house at Appleton, Oxfordshire, described as "relatively modest" by Spurling.
-Two of their daughters died as infants and a third aged 16.
-It is possible there was a fourth daughter, but the point is unclear.
-Their son Henry was born in 1602, but nothing more is known about him.
-Their eldest child John was born in 1590.
+Two of their daughters died as infants and a third aged sixteen.
+It is possible, although uncertain, the couple had a fourth daughter.
+Their son Henry was born around 1602, but nothing more is known about him.
+Their eldest child, John, was born in 1590.
 In 1606 he married his cousin Margaret, and the couple lived at Appleton; they were still resident there the following year when they had a son, Edmund.